ropensci-archive/roweb2/content/blog/2013-08-01-altmetrics.md

   - PLOS
 ---

 We recently had a paper come out in [a special issue](https://www.niso.org/niso-io/isq/2013/06/information-standards-quarterly-summer-2013) on *article-level metrics* in the journal Information Standards Quarterly.
 Our paper basically compared article-level metrics provided by different aggregators.
 The other papers covered various article-level metrics topics from folks at PLOS, Mendeley, and more.
-Get our paper [here](https://www.niso.org/niso-io/isq/2013/06/information-standards-quarterly-summer-2013/chamberlain).
+[Get our paper](https://www.niso.org/niso-io/isq/2013/06/information-standards-quarterly-summer-2013/chamberlain).

 To get data from the *article-level metrics* providers we used one R package we created to get DOIs for PLOS articles ([rplos](https://github.com/ropensci/rplos)) and three R packages we created to get metrics: [alm](https://github.com/ropensci/alm), [rImpactStory](https://github.com/ropensci/rimpactstory), and [rAltmetric](https://github.com/ropensci/rAltmetric).
 Here, we will show how we produced visualizations in the paper.
 The code here is basically that used in the paper - but modified to make it useable by you hopefully.

-Note that this entire workflow is in a Github gist [here][gist].
+Note that this entire workflow is in [a Github gist][gist].
 In addition, you will need to sign up for API keys for [ImpactStory](https://impactstory.org/api-docs) and [Altmetric](https://api.altmetric.com/index.html#keys).

 ### First, let's get some data